puzzle/amm-techlab/content/en/docs/03.0/3.1/containerize.md

 ### ImageStreams

 Next we need to configure an [ImageStream](https://docs.openshift.com/container-platform/4.5/openshift_images/image-streams-manage.html) for the Java base image (ubi8/openjdk-11) and our application image (appuio-spring-boot-ex).
-Create a new file called `imageStreams.yaml`.
 The ImageStream is an abstraction for referencing images from within OpenShift Container Platform.
 Simplified the ImageStream tracks changes for the defined images and reacts by performing a new Build.

 ```YAML
 apiVersion: image.openshift.io/v1